 MIG welder is the main tool you need to fuse metal together.
 An important thing to keep in mind is that the size of a MIG welder has to be suitable according to the task given.
 This is important to ensure that you have the ability to perform the necessary tasks with the correct settings to have good output.
 Choosing the right size MIG welder can be a bit tricky.
 You need to take into account different aspects which we will discuss today.
-Also, with such a wide range of MIG welders available out there, you might be confused over which one to choose.
+Also, with such a wide range of MIG welders and kits available out there, you might be confused over which one to choose.

 As you read on, this article will guide you about the size of MIG welder you really need.